 - Windows MetaFiles (wmf)

 - Enhanced MetaFiles (emf)

 - CorelDraw (cdr)

 - Corel Presentation Exchange (cmx)

 - Adobe Ilustrator (ai)

-- EO Imaging
+- EO Imaging]

+- DXF

+- PLT

-To use the formats cdr and cmx you will have to have installed in your system Corel Draw (R) and the file opened in the application.
+To use the cdr and cmx formats, it is required Corel Draw (R) installed in your computer and the file you want to use, loaded in that application.

-To use the format ai you will have to have installed in your system Adobe Illustrator (R) and the file opened in the application.
+To use the ai format, its is required Adobe Illustrator (R) installed in your computer and the file you want to use opened in that application.